Does Alcohol Raise Cholesterol?

 How did we go that long without it?
 We didn’t.

-C15:0 is found in whole-fat dairy products, some plants, and fish.
+C15:0 is found primarily in whole-fat dairy products.
 While our circulating levels of C15:0 were once higher, dietary guidelines issued in the 1970s encouraged us to stay away from dietary fats and move towards becoming a fat-free society.

 The more recent trend toward plant-based milk replacements (which are completely void of C15:0) has caused our levels of C15:0 to decline further.

 The result?
-We’re experiencing more negative health markers, like high cholesterol, high blood pressure, and obesity.
+We’re experiencing more negative health markers, like high cholesterol, high blood pressure, and obesity, placing our society at an increased risk for developing heart disease and having a detrimental impact on our healthcare.

 How We Know C15:0 Works